Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM

 \section{Conclusion}

-We have introduced a controlled tension--injection framework that quantifies how probe--probe inconsistencies propagate into inferred dark-energy parameters.
-By parameterizing departures from mutual consistency in the BAO, CMB, and SNe sectors and tracing their impact through full MCMC analyses, the method cleanly separates the physical origin of bias (the tension vector $\Delta\mathbf{t}$) from the statistical response of $(\Omega_{m0},H_0,\oo,\wa)$.
+We have presented a controlled tension--injection framework for quantifying how probe--probe inconsistencies can propagate into inferred dark-energy parameters within a simplified mock-based setting.
+By parameterizing departures from mutual consistency in the BAO, CMB, and SNe sectors and tracing their impact through full MCMC analyses, the method separates the physical origin of bias (the tension vector $\Delta\mathbf{t}$) from the statistical response of $(\Omega_{m0},H_0,\oo,\wa)$.

-Our results demonstrate that even modest cross-probe tensions can produce posterior shifts mimicking dynamical dark energy, including apparent exclusions of $(\oo,\wa)=(-1,0)$, despite the underlying cosmology being exactly $\Lambda$CDM.
-The empirical 1D tension--bias relations provide reliable local diagnostics, while the 2D maps reveal nonlinear mixing between tension components and identify the combinations of $(\Delta\Omega_{m0},\Delta H_0)$ to which dark energy constraints are most sensitive.
+Within the CPL-based framework considered here, our results show three main features.
+First, even modest probe-level tensions can displace the joint posterior away from $(\oo,\wa)=(-1,0)$, despite the underlying cosmology being exactly $\Lambda$CDM.
+Second, the direction of the resulting shift depends not only on the injected tension itself but also on the relative degeneracy geometry of BAO, CMB, and SNe, so that the final multi-probe posterior need not follow the naive single-probe trend.
+Third, the empirical 1D tension--bias relations provide useful local diagnostics, while the 2D maps reveal nonlinear mixing between tension components and identify the combinations of $(\Delta\Omega_{m0},\Delta H_0)$ to which the inferred dark-energy constraints are most sensitive.

+In particular, the controlled runs show that SNe-side calibration shifts, BAO-side matter-density distortions, and CMB-side acoustic-scale mismatches project into qualitatively different regions of the $(\oo,\wa)$ plane, while combined multi-probe inconsistencies can produce more extreme and potentially misleading behaviour, such as the anomalously high pivot redshift found in run7.
+These results illustrate how apparent dynamical-dark-energy-like signatures can emerge from cross-probe inconsistency even in a mock universe generated from fiducial $\Lambda$CDM.

 These findings underscore the importance of interpreting modern multi-probe analyses in light of how different datasets encode absolute and relative distance scales.
-The framework developed here offers a principled route to diagnosing apparent dynamical dark energy like signatures, assessing the robustness of the joint-probe constraints, and identifying which sectors of an analysis pipeline are most susceptible to tension-induced biases.
+Within the restricted setup adopted here, the framework developed in this work is best understood as an illustrative and diagnostic tool: it provides a controlled mock-based route to studying apparent dynamical-dark-energy-like signatures, assessing the robustness of joint-probe constraints, and identifying which sectors of an analysis pipeline are most susceptible to tension-induced bias.

-Looking ahead, the method is readily extendable to early dark energy, varying sound-horizon models, and modified-gravity frameworks, providing a systematic tool for distinguishing genuine new physics from artefacts of subtle cross-probe tensions in forthcoming precision surveys.